-Re-upholstering a chair or sofa may extend its life -but there's more to selecting appropriate upholstery fabric than meets the eye.
-Denise Beigbeder, a housing and home furnishings specialist.

-"Some of the prettiest fabrics may be the worst performers, and it's no 'cost cutter' to use fabrics designed for garments or draperies sion, she noted.
+Re-upholstering a chair or sofa may extend its life-but there's more to selecting appropriate upholstery fabric than meets the eye.
+Denise Beigbeder, a housing and home furnishings specialist, "Some of the prettiest fabrics may be the worst performers, and it's no 'cost cutter' to use fabrics designed for garments or draperies sion, she noted.
 "Beware of fabrics with heavy latex or acrylic backings.
-Only a thin coating for reinforcement and stabilizing of yams is necessary.
+Only a thin coating for reinforcement and stabilizing of yarns is necessary.
 A heavy backing may be a substitute for better fabrics, " the specialist warned.

-Miss Beigbeder is with the Texas Agricultural Extension Service, The Texas A&M
+Miss Beigbeder is with the Texas Agricultural Extension Service.
+The Texas A&M University System.

-University System Turning to positive points for fabric selection, the specialist advised selecting sturdy fabrics -- those that are tightly woven.
+Turning to positive points for fabric selection, the specialist advised selecting sturdy fabrics -- those that are tightly woven.
 Pull on the fabric to be sure yarns don't slip.
 All yarns used in the weave should be about the same size to reduce abrashe suggested.
+And don't forget plastics-they're a good choice in a room that gets a lot of living, Plastics are available in many design varieties and colors.
+Some of the newer ones "breathe" making them cooler and more comfortable.

-"Also, check the label for fiber content -- the blends using a greater percentage of man-made fibers will usually be stronger.
+"Also, check the label for fiber content--the blends using a greater percentage of man-made fibers will usually be stronger.
 Nylon and olefin fibers are also highly stain resistant.

-"Even in easy-care, stainrepellent fabrics, light colors and solids will show soil faster and require more care.
-So select tweeds, stripes, plaids, or other patterns in deeper colors for better wearing,
+'Even in easy-care, stainrepellent fabrics, light colors and solids will show soil faster and require more care.
+So select tweeds, stripes, plaids, or other patterns in deeper colors for better wearing, "